chinamike65/hugo-tuolesi/content/book4/book4en.md

 Great love is to love all beings in the six realms.
 There are countless sentient beings in the six realms.
 Therefore, great love will not be lost and will not suffer.

 Resentment, resentment, bitterness, things that you don't want to meet, people you don't want to meet, but often encounter, when you do, it's resentment, resentment, and bitterness.
-Karma is incredible, you have to bear it yourself when you create your own karma.
+Karma is incredible, you have to bear the consequences yourself when you create your own karma.

 Everyone, everyone does not want to have grievances and creditors, but because they have done bad karma and offended sentient beings, there are many grievances and creditors;